Harvard-IACS/Bedrock/index.markdown

 As you progress in your learning journey, our friendly teaching staff will be here to support you through the course discussion forum as well as live online office hours.

+You can use the sign-up form linked above to request access to the course.
+Once approved, you'll receive an email with further instructions.

 <center>
 <div style="display: inline-block; text-decoration: none; border-style: solid; border-color #872222; padding: 10px 20px; margin: 10px 0; cursor: pointer;">
 The course kicks off with a live zoom session on Thursday, June 15 at 10:30 AM EST.  We hope you can join this kick-off event, but don't worry if you can't!</div>